Practice Areas: Contract Disputes

 Protecting You and Your Company

-At Williams Commercial Law Group, our lawyers handle all aspects of contract disputes.
-Our highly technological and innovative approach to business contract problems allows us to successfully take on opponents and law firms of any size, save costs, and get more successful results.
-We have particular expertise in protecting small and medium sized businesses from the bullying tactics of well-funded corporations.
-In other words, we have the resources, technology, and knowledge necessary to help you slay the giant.
-Ironically, our reputation as giant-slayers has sometimes led large corporations to hire us too.
-Our cutting edge approach to legal representation in contract disputes is an enormous advantage and makes us a clear choice for both individuals and businesses.
+At Williams Commercial Law Group, we handle all aspects of contract disputes.
+Our technological and innovative approach to contract problems allows us to successfully take on opponents and law firms of any size, save costs, and get the best results.
+We have the resources, technology, and knowledge necessary to help small, medium and large concerns using our cutting-edge approach to legal representation.
+We are the best choice for both individuals and businesses.

 Business Divorce – Breaking Up With Your Business Partner

-Starting and operating your own successful, privately-held business is the culmination of the American dream for some people.
-All too often, however, things start to go terribly wrong.
-Maybe your so-called partner is trying to push you out and claim ownership of the company.
-Perhaps your former employee has started his own company and is trying to take your customers and trade secrets with him.
+Starting and operating your own successful, privately-held business is the American dream.
+All too often, however, things can go terribly wrong.
+Maybe your partner is trying to push you out and take ownership of the company.
+Perhaps, a former employee has started their own company and is trying to take your customers and trade secrets with them.
 Maybe a competitor is using unfair tactics to jeopardize your business operations.
-Or perhaps running a business isn’t turning out to be everything that you imagined and you simply want out.
-Like the breakdown of a marriage, the breakdown of a business, especially when it involves the business founders or their family members, can be contentious, emotional, and extremely messy.
-Whatever the case may be, it is our job to fight for and protect your rights during the divorce of your business.
+Or perhaps running a business isn’t turning out to be everything you imagined and you simply want out.
+Like the breakdown of a marriage, the breakdown of business, especially when it involves the business founders or their family members, can be contentious, emotional, and messy.
+Whatever the case may be, it is our job to protect your rights during the divorce.

 Profit-Sharing, Deadlock, and Ownership Disputes

 A variety of scenarios can lead to a business divorce.
-Your partner may be taking more than his or her share, or acting beyond the powers that he or she has.
-A minority shareholder may be shut out of business operations and decisions by the majority shareholders and receive insufficient distributions, while managers continue to collect excessive salaries.
+A principal may be taking more than their share, or acting beyond the powers that they have.
+A minority shareholder may be shut out of business operations and receive insufficient distributions while managers continue to collect large salaries.
 Board members may disagree on the direction of the company’s operations to such a degree that the board becomes deadlocked and unable to make the decisions necessary to keep the business operating.
-Partners in a joint venture may become at odds with one another and agree to disband their business, but are unable to agree on who has ownership of different business assets.
+Partners in a joint venture may become at odds with one another and agree to disband their business but are unable to agree on who has ownership of different business assets.

 Trade Secrets and Intellectual Property Litigation

 A company’s trade secrets or other intellectual property is often the lifeblood of its business.
-Whether it is a customer list, a proprietary formula, software code, or a highly confidential process or procedure, losing it to another can destroy whatever advantage the company had in the marketplace.
-We have successfully litigated dozens of trade secrets matters for both plaintiffs and defendants.
+Whether it is a customer list, a proprietary formula, software code, or a confidential process or procedure, losing lifeblood to another can destroy your advantage in the marketplace.
+We have litigated trade-secret matters for both plaintiffs and defendants.

 Emergency or Injunctive Relief

-In many cases, litigation becomes immediately necessary due to the potential harm to you and your business.
-Speed is essential in these cases.
-For example, suppose that a former employee or business partner has taken your trade secrets to set up a competing shop elsewhere.
+Litigation can be immediately necessary due to the potential harm to you and your business.
+For example, suppose that an employee or business partner has taken your trade secrets to set up a competing shop elsewhere.
 Or your company’s controller has embezzled money that, for all you know, is being spent and will soon disappear.
-In such cases, the circumstances are exigent and unlikely to be resolved without immediate court intervention.
-As a result, we would act immediately to maintain the status quo through a temporary restraining order or preliminary injunction until the matter can be negotiated or tried on the merits.
+These circumstances are exigent and unlikely to be resolved without immediate court intervention.
+The answer is maintaining the status quo through a temporary restraining order or preliminary injunction until the matter can be negotiated or tried on the merits.
 That may include freezing a bank account, getting money returned, or preventing a trade secrets thief from using what was stolen.

 Employment Agreements and Non-Compete/Non-Solicitation Covenants

-A similar situation exists when a current or former employee violates an employment agreement or non-compete covenant, to the detriment of your business operations.
-Perhaps a former employee has set up shop as a competing business and is contacting your biggest customers, or is trying to take your best employees with him, in violation of the employment contract.
-Again, you may need to seek immediate court intervention to stop the harmful actions to your business on at least a temporary basis, until the legal dispute is resolved.
-We have also successfully represented clients who have been falsely accused of stealing customers or employees in breach of an employment agreement.
-If you are encountering any of these difficulties, please call us today.
+A similar situation exists when a current or former employee violates an employment agreement or noncompete covenant to the detriment of your business operations.
+Perhaps, a former employee has set up shop as a competing business and is contacting your biggest customers or is trying to take your best employees with them, in violation of an employment contract.
+Again, you may need immediate court intervention to stop the harmful actions to your business, at least, a temporary basis until the case is resolved.

 Commercial Litigation and Alternative Dispute Resolution

-On the other hand, mediation is a type of non-binding dispute resolution that involves a third-party neutral mediator trying to help the parties reach a mutually acceptable resolution of their conflict.
-Mediation, like arbitration, is generally far quicker and more cost-effective than litigation, and sometimes can result in a more flexible and creative resolution to a dispute.
-However, mediation is unlikely to be successful without a strong and experienced mediator, and works best with parties who are friendly, communicative, and open to reaching a resolution.
+Business and commercial litigation can be and usually is lengthy and costly.
+Arbitration and mediation are potential alternatives.
+An arbitration involves one or more neutral third parties who make a binding, non-appealable decision about the dispute.
+Arbitration clauses are common in business contracts.
+Arbitration is usually faster, more economical, and private.
+This swift resolution, however, can result in a hasty and wrong decision.
+Mediation is non-binding.
+It involves a third-party mediator to help the parties reach a mutually acceptable resolution of their conflict.
+Mediation, like arbitration, is generally quicker and more cost-effective, and can sometimes result in a more flexible and creative resolution to a dispute.
+However, mediation is unlikely to be successful without a strong and experienced mediator; it only works with parties who are open to reaching a resolution and willing to compromise.

-We handle antitrust and unfair competition litigation in both state and federal courts.
-Under antitrust laws and similar laws designed to stem unfair trade competition, government officials have the authority to carry out investigations of individuals and companies that involve the manipulation of competition for unfair gain.
-You can also sue or be sued by your competitors for antitrust violations or unfair competition, which typically involve trade practices that create an unfair competitive advantage.
+We also handle antitrust and unfair competition litigation in both state and federal courts.
+Antitrust laws and similar laws were enacted to stem unfair trade competition.
+The government has the authority to carry out investigations of individuals and companies that involve the manipulation of competition for unfair gain.
+The Federal Trade Commission can sue you.
+You can, also, be sued by your competitors or individuals for antitrust violations or unfair competition, which typically involve trade practices that create an unfair competitive advantage.
+Likewise, you can sue if you have been damaged.
 We are here to protect you and your company from unfair competition and to defend you against those claims by your competitors or the government.

 For example: